 Price of 3D Explainer Video

 If you shop around you’ll see prices ranging from $2,000 to $200,000 and a huge variation in quality too.
 That makes sense in context of the process.
 A high-end video will take teams of talented people many weeks to create, whereas a simple one can be bashed out by one person in much less time.
 Most real-life businesses with solid marketing budgets will spend somewhere in the $5,000 to $30,000 range, while big B2C brands will often be the ones spending well in excess of this for Disney’esque creations.

 So are 3D Explainer Videos a Thing Yet?

-Well yeah sort of.
+Yes, some of the best high-end videos these days include 3D elements.
 People are definitely waking up to the possibilities.
-These videos are becoming more accessible to regular businesses as companies such as ourselves grow in capability.
+These videos are also becoming more accessible to regular businesses as companies such as ourselves grow in capability.

 Would you like to discuss your project?
 Get in touch now.